merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 The sample summary drives the `unified` map when there are no groups, and each per-group map (produced when using `--draw-individual-files` or `--draw-grid`) when there are.
 The group summary colors the `unified` map when there are groups.

 Note that with groups, the per-group map either shows the count of that group's sample — the default case — or, with a `--reaction-sample-summary`/`--compound-sample-summary` aggregation argument, the samples' pooled value; `--*-sample-summary` is therefore not permitted with a presence name (`count`, `count_continuous` or `membership`) when using groups.
+Whether that count is drawn in bands or on a gradient is set for every layer's group maps at once by `--group-colormap-scheme`, not per layer; see [counts in bands or on a gradient](#counts-in-bands-or-on-a-gradient).

 Both summaries default to **presence**: in how many (`count` and `count_continuous`) or exactly which (`membership`) samples or groups an element occurs. `membership` is chosen automatically for 3 or fewer categories and `count` above that, matching the presence/absence behavior for contigs databases and genomes; where there are more categories than the colormap has distinguishable colors, `count_continuous` is chosen instead and a warning says so. `count` draws a discrete colorbar with one band per count, while `count_continuous` draws a gradient from the lowest count to the highest — see [counts on a continuous scale](#counts-on-a-continuous-scale).
 Presence is the default because it is meaningful for any set of samples, whereas pooling values is only meaningful when the samples are commensurable: averaging the coverages or concentrations of replicates of one condition makes sense, while pooling them across unrelated conditions does not.
 Name an aggregation to pool values instead, which draws a continuous colorbar for that view; `std` across replicate samples turns the map into a picture of where they disagree.
 Note that `count`, `count_continuous` and `membership` always mean presence at these two levels, so pandas `count` (a row count) is not reachable through a summary option — use it with `--reaction-gene-aggregation` if you want it.